 I’m as guilty as anyone of looking at mandatory equipment lists for races from time to time and thinking they’re put together by ‘The Fun Police’.
 People hell bent on making me spend more money on gear I’ll never use, that’ll do nothing more than strain my pack, test my Tetris packing skills, and slow me down - as if I wasn't slow enough already!

-If ever there was a wake up call to take a good long hard look at how we go about racing in potentially dangerous environments, it’s the recent tragedy in northwestern China where 21 people died when severe weather hit a 100km ultramarathon.
+If ever there was a wake up call to take a good long hard look at how we go about racing in potentially dangerous environments, it’s the tragedy in northwestern China where 21 people died a while back when severe weather hit a 100km ultramarathon.

 I don’t know enough about that specific situation to offer any real insight into what went wrong that day, but I do know enough to tell you this: being prepared for highly unlikely events is a bit of a drag, but also really important.

 I couldn’t tell you how many times I’ve taken gear with me I’ve never had to use.
 But I can absolutely tell you exactly how many times I have needed it.